-- check_c2c_3d.c: This program illustrates how to use the c2c interface.
+- C sample programs: - check_c2c_3d.c: This program illustrates how to use the c2c 3-D interface.
 It can be executed with an arbitrary number of processes.
 Its input and output should match the corresponding values in check_c2c_3d.dat.
-This program does not require any input parameter. - check_r2c_3d.c: This program illustrates how to use the r2c interface.
+This program does not require any input parameter. - check_r2c_3d.c: This program illustrates how to use the r2c 3-D interface.
 It can be executed with an arbitrary number of processes.
 Its input and output should match the corresponding values in check_r2c_3d.dat.
-This program does not require any input parameter. - timing_c2c_3d.c: This program is used for benchmarking performance of the c2c interface with timing and GFLOPS results.
+This program does not require any input parameter. - check_c2c_4d.c: This program illustrates how to use the c2c 4-D interface.
 It can be executed with an arbitrary number of processes.
+Its input and output should match the corresponding values in check_c2c_4d.din and check_c2c_4d.dout.
+This program does not require any input parameter. - timing_c2c_3d.c: This program is used for benchmarking performance of the c2c 3-D interface with timing and GFLOPS results.
+It can be executed with an arbitrary number of processes.
 Time is measured by MPI_Wtime().
 A numeric input parameter can be provided for specifying the size of the 3 dimensions.
-If no input parameter is provided, it will be executed with a default size of 1283 data points. - timing_r2c_3d.c: This program is used for benchmarking performance of the r2c interface with timing and GFLOPS results.
+If no input parameter is provided, it will be executed with a default size of 1283 data points. - timing_r2c_3d.c: This program is used for benchmarking performance of the r2c 3-D interface with timing and GFLOPS results.
 It can be executed with an arbitrary number of processes.
 Time is measured by MPI_Wtime().
 A numeric input parameter can be provided for specifying the size of the 3 dimensions.
-If no input parameter is provided, it will be executed with a default size of 1283 data points. - breaktime_c2c_3d.c: This program is used for benchmarking performance of the c2c interface with timing result broken down into several parts and GFLOPS.
+If no input parameter is provided, it will be executed with a default size of 1283 data points. - timing_c2c_4d.c: This program is used for benchmarking performance of the c2c 4-D interface with timing and GFLOPS results.
 It can be executed with an arbitrary number of processes.
-Time is measured by the built-in time measurement function.
-A numeric input parameter can be provided for specifying the size of the 3 dimensions.
-If no input parameter is provided, it will be executed with a default size of 1283 data points.
-Please note that the timing breakdown can only be correctly done with the communication pattern number 6, as other patterns may feature communication and computation overlap. - breaktime_r2c_3d.c: This program is used for benchmarking performance of the r2c interface with timing result broken down into several parts and GFLOPS.
-It can be executed with an arbitrary number of processes.
-Time is measured by the built-in time measurement function.
-A numeric input parameter can be provided for specifying the size of the 3 dimensions.
-If no input parameter is provided, it will be executed with a default size of 128^3 data points.
-Please note that the timing breakdown can only be correctly done with the communication pattern number 6, as other patterns may feature communication and computation overlap.
+Time is measured by MPI_Wtime().
+A numeric input parameter can be provided for specifying the size of the 4 dimensions.
+If no input parameter is provided, it will be executed with a default size of 324 data points.